-Yes, we know, it is tempting to add the sexy tapered candles.
+Yes, we know it is tempting to add sexy tapered candles.
 You can definitely add them.
 They do, however, need a stand, and of course, they are open flame.
 Most venues are ok with an open flame, but some are not.

 The easiest of them all to elevate the greenery look and add that romantic touch are votive candles.
 You literally pull them out of the box, place them on the table, and light them up, or you can have your venue coordinator light it up 30 minutes before the door opens for the guests to walk in.

-The floating candle is gorgeous, but let me tell you that there is work needed to fill those vases with water and place the floating candle on top.
-It might seem like an easy and fast thing to do, but if you are using the kitchen sink or the venue’s bathroom sink, this will take up time.
+The floating candle is gorgeous, but let me tell you that work is needed to fill those vases with water and place the floating candle on top.
+It might seem like an easy and fast thing to do, but if you use the kitchen sink or the venue’s bathroom sink, this will take up time.

 If you are really keen on adding them, you can add them to specific special tables or if you have that extra set-up time.

 There you are!
 How To: Greenery Wedding Centerpiece: Step by step guide!